row-huh/time-ventures/README.md

 # Time Venturers
-Time venturers is a simple text based role playing game which takes place in a futuristic world.
-You have been summoned int he year 2094 and you must figure out who summoned and why!
+Time Venturers is a simple text-based role-playing game that takes place in a futuristic world.
+You have been summoned in the year 2094 and you must figure out who summoned you and why!

 The game begins with a simple menu:
 ![image](https://github.com/row-huh/time-ventures/assets/74301640/ade077b9-c76a-4ef6-9a6d-e7bf04416563)